msoler95/JumpGame_IntelEdison/README.md

 ## How to play?

-The monster are comming, so you just have to push the button to jump over them.
+The monsters are comming, so you just have to push the button to jump over them.

 <img src="http://fotos.subefotos.com/70eecb88e125fa175595c7488df67fdco.jpg">
 <img src="http://fotos.subefotos.com/07584034e8a5bed2d1f0f9321bc10d5bo.jpg">